Pre-buying before OEMs price hikes, lifted Dec vehicle demand: Ind-Ra

-New Delhi, Jan 23 (IANS) Pre-buying of vehicles before OEMs' price hikes lifted demand in December, said India Ratings and Research (Ind-Ra).
+New Delhi: Pre-buying of vehicles before OEMs' price hikes lifted demand in December, said India Ratings and Research (Ind-Ra).

 The domestic automobile industry's growth momentum had continued in December 2020, even after the festive season.